A wide receiver in football is one of the most exciting positions. The opportunity for big plays is endless when you play wide receiver.

-A wide receiver must be able to fight through contact at the line of scrimmage, establish his frame and bend around cornerbacks.
+Wide receivers must be able to fight through contact at the line of scrimmage, establish their frame and bend around cornerbacks.
 He has to be able to run through tackles without losing his balance.

-As a wide receiver, you need to have a good set of hands.
-You have to catch the ball and secure it in bad weather conditions.
+Top wide receivers have strong hands to secure the ball properly.
+This is an important skill to have to catch the ball and secure it in bad weather conditions.

 The ability to read coverages is also essential in being a successful wide receiver.
 You have to adjust your route accordingly when the team shifts into zone coverage.

-Wide receivers must have a variety of physical qualities.
+Wide receivers must have a variety of skills to be successful, including speed, excellent hands, quick feet, and physical toughness.
 These are crucial to playing the position effectively.

 They need to run fast enough to get behind the defense and outrun them after the catch.
 Acceleration, agility, and quickness are also standard qualities of wide receivers.

-They need excellent hands to make tough catches in traffic and on poorly thrown balls.
-They have to have flawless hand-eye coordination to reach out for high, wide, or off-target passes.
+They need excellent hands to make tough catches in traffic and poorly thrown balls.
+They have to have excellent hand-eye coordination to reach out for high, wide, or off-target passes.

-Their body needs to be strong enough to take a beating from the bump and run coverage.
+Their body needs to be strong enough to take contact from the man coverage.
 They should have long-reaching arms to go up for high passes effectively.